-Four RCTs reported on the costs of using a TCC or non-removable knee-high walker.
-One low-quality RCT reported that the one-off device/material costs for a TCC were lower than for a non-removable offloading device (\$20 v \$35, p<0.01) (61).
-Three other, high-quality, RCTs reported that treatment costs were lower for non-removable knee-high walkers than for TCCs (23, 59, 60).
-One reported that device/material costs were lower (\$158 v \$211, p=not reported) (59), another that all offloading treatment costs (i.e. device/materials, cast changes, dressings, cast technician salary) were significantly lower (\$162 v \$727, p<0.001) (60), and the third that average costs per day of treatment were significantly lower with a non-removable walker than with a TCC ($\in 83 \text{ v} \in 243$, p<0.05) (23).
-The costeffectiveness analysis of a health technology assessment showed that the cost per patient for three months treatment was lower per patient for a non-removable walker than for a TCC (\$876 v \$1,137) (34).
-When the costs and healing probabilities were modelled over 1000 patients with a DFU, they reported the TCC would heal 15 more ulcers (741 v 726), but cost \$260,420 more than the nonremovable knee-high walker (\$1.137 million v \$0.876 million).
-Thus, from a population-based perspective they suggest that for each additional DFU healed using a TCC compared with using a nonremovable walker would cost a service \$17,923, and therefore would not be more cost-effective in most services (34).
-The same study found in a cost-utility analysis that the cost per patient for six months treatment were lower for a non-removable walker than for a TCC (\$2,431 v \$2,924) (34).
-We conclude that non-removable walkers are generally more cost-effective than TCCs.
+Four RCTs reported on the costs of using a TCC or nonremovable knee-high walker.
+One low-quality RCT reported that the one-off device/material costs for a TCC were lower than for a nonremovable offloading device (\$20 vs \$35, P < 0.01).61 Three other, high-quality, RCTs reported that treatment costs were lower for nonremovable knee-high walkers than for TCCs.
+23,59,60 One reported that device/ material costs were lower (\$158 vs \$211, P = not reported),59 another that all offloading treatment costs (ie, device/materials, cast changes, dressings, and cast technician salary) were significantly lower (\$162 vs \$727, P < 0.001),60 and the third that average costs per day of treatment were significantly lower with a nonremovable walker than with a TCC (\in 83 vs \in 243, P < 0.05).23 The cost-effectiveness analysis of a health technology assessment showed that the cost per patient for 3 months treatment was lower per patient for a nonremovable walker than for a TCC (\$876 vs \$1137).34 When the costs and healing probabilities were modelled over 1000 patients with a DFU, they reported the TCC would heal 15 more ulcers (741 vs 726), but cost \$260 420 more than the nonremovable knee-high walker (\$1.137 vs \$0.876 million).
+Thus, from a population-based perspective, they suggest that for each additional DFU healed using a TCC compared with using a nonremovable walker would cost a service \$17 923, and therefore would not be more cost-effective in most services.34 The same study found in a cost-utility analysis that the cost per patient for 6 months treatment were lower for a nonremovable walker than for a TCC (\$2431 vs \$2924).34 We conclude that nonremovable walkers are generally more cost-effective than TCCs.

-In summary, based on one high-quality meta-analysis of three high-quality RCT's showing consistent results for healing between the TCC and non-removable knee-high walkers, and with a need for larger trials to test for equivalence, we rate the quality of evidence as moderate.
-Additionally, considering the equivalence in plantar pressure benefits and adverse events, and slight preference and lower costs for a non-removable knee-high walker, we grade this recommendation as strong.
-However, we recommend to base the choice for either a TCC or a non-removable knee-high walker on availability of the device/materials (i.e. resources), skills of available cast technicians, appropriateness of the device to fit the level of any foot deformity (i.e. a TCC with a severely deformed foot), and patient preferences.
+In summary, based on one high-quality meta-analysis of three high-quality RCT's showing consistent results for healing between the TCC and nonremovable knee-high walkers, and with a need for larger trials to test for equivalence, we rate the quality of evidence as moderate.
+Additionally, considering the equivalence in plantar pressure benefits and adverse events, and slight preference and lower costs for a nonremovable knee-high walker, we grade this recommendation as strong.
+However, we recommend to base the choice for either a TCC or a nonremovable knee-high walker on availability of the device/materials (ie, resources), skills of available cast technicians, appropriateness of the device to fit the level of any foot deformity (ie, a TCC with a severely deformed foot), and patient preferences.

-PICO 3: In people with a plantar DFU, are removable knee-high offloading devices compared to other removable offloading devices effective to heal the DFU?
+PICO 3: In people with a plantar DFU, are removable knee-high offloading devices compared with other removable offloading devices effective to heal the DFU?

-Recommendation 2: In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a non-removable knee-high offloading device is contraindicated or not tolerated, consider using a removable knee-high offloading device with an appropriate foot-device interface as the second-choice of offloading treatment to promote healing of the ulcer.
-Additionally, encourage the patient to consistently wear the device (Weak; Low).
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a nonremovable knee-high offloading device is contraindicated or not tolerated, consider using a removable kneehigh offloading device with an appropriate foot-device interface as the second choice of offloading treatment to promote healing of the ulcer.
+Additionally, encourage the patient to wear the device at all times (Weak: Low).